AntonioErdeljac/notion-clone-tutorial/README.md

 ## Document Collaboration
 - Added sharedWith and cursorPositions in schema
-- Created sharedWith function in convex documents.ts
+- Created shareDocument function in convex documents.ts
 - Created share button with tabs for share and publish tabs in a new file share.tsx in components directory
 - Publish functionality intact
 - Corrected the implementation of clerk auth with convex.dev as it was not as per the implementation recommended by convex